How to Apply

 Applicants invited to a live audition will pay an additional $150 audition fee (the screening fee will apply as credit towards this audition fee).

-Applicants who complete a live audition should be prepared to pay $300 in fees.
+All told, applicants who complete a live audition should be prepared to pay $300 in fees.

 All fees are payable via the application platform.
 Please review the Curtis website to learn more about which major departments require prescreening.